China–South Korea relations: Fishing and EEZ disputes

 Since 2016, Chinese vessels with the proper authorisation have been allowed to fish in South Korean waters, but illegal fishing has become a recent point of contention.
-Numerous incidents of violent clashes between the South Korean coast guard and Chinese crew members have been reported, and roughly 2,200 Chinese vessels were reported to have been stopped and fined by South Korea for illegal fishing from 2012 to 2016.
-In December 2010, the crew of a Chinese trawler clashed with a Korean patrol ship, leaving one fisherman dead, two missing, and four coast guards injured.
+During the four years leading up to 2016, roughly 2,200 Chinese vessels had been stopped and fined by South Korean authorities for fishing illegally.
+In December 2010, the crew of a Chinese trawler clashed with a South Korean patrol ship, leaving one fisherman dead, two missing, and four coast guards injured.